 Skip it (for now) if:

-- You want zero-install OAuth setup — Grafana requires running the server yourself
+- You want zero-install OAuth setup and you’re not on Grafana Cloud — self-hosted still requires running the server yourself (Grafana Cloud users now have the hosted remote MCP server)

 - You’re on Grafana versions below 9.0 — key tools will silently fail